GM heralded this plant as a model for its electric car future. Then its batteries started exploding.

 Before they are able to install the batteries, GM, Tesla and their battery suppliers have to solve another challenging task: obtaining the raw materials to make them.

-It’s a problem likely to grow even harder in the years to come.
+It’s a problem likely to grow even more difficult in the years to come.

-The raw materials used in electric cars are heavily concentrated in only a few regions around the world.
+The raw materials used in electric cars are heavily concentrated in only a few regions of the world.

-According to an International Energy Agency report, a conventional car uses around 75 pounds of two minerals — copper and manganese.
+According to an International Energy Agency report, a conventional car uses about 75 pounds of two minerals — copper and manganese.
 By comparison, an electric car uses more than 440 pounds of minerals, including cobalt, lithium, nickel and graphite.

-The report noted that around 70 percent of cobalt comes from the Democratic Republic of Congo and around 60 percent of rare earth elements, needed for EV motors, are sourced to China.
-While the majority of lithium — the core ingredient in batteries — is sourced to Australia, China and Chile, it’s China that controls most of the world’s supply of lithium via its refining businesses.
+The report noted that about 70 percent of cobalt comes from the Democratic Republic of Congo and that about 60 percent of rare earth elements, needed for EV motors, are sourced in China.
+The majority of lithium — the core ingredient in batteries — is obtained in Australia, China and Chile, but China controls most of the world’s supply via its refining businesses.
 Getting new mines online can take 15 years or longer.

-“One of the constraints on the success and pace in the electric vehicle business will be the supply chain — the development of raw materials and supplies,” said Keith Phillips, president of Piedmont Lithium, which previously struck a deal with Tesla to bring production of certain battery materials to North Carolina.
-“I think the fundamental view … is that it won’t be very hard for them to sell electric vehicles but it might be very challenging for them to make the electric vehicles.”
+“One of the constraints on the success and pace in the electric-vehicle business will be the supply chain — the development of raw materials and supplies,” said Keith Phillips, president of Piedmont Lithium, which previously struck a deal with Tesla to produce certain battery materials in North Carolina.
+“I think the fundamental view … is that it won’t be very hard for them to sell electric vehicles, but it might be very challenging for them to make the electric vehicles.”

-As companies push 2025 and 2030 deadlines to shift much of their production to electric cars, he said, “There’s a very low likelihood the world can supply enough lithium to make that happen.”
+As companies push 2025 and 2030 deadlines to shift much of their production to electric cars, he said, “there’s a very low likelihood the world can supply enough lithium to make that happen.”

 GM acknowledges the challenge.

 “Categorically, you’re making all of this huge investment in the material supply,” Grewe said.
-“Let’s say we hit 2035: You’ve gotta convert all that investment” into usable material for the battery.
+“Let’s say we hit 2035: You’ve got to convert all that investment” into usable material for the battery.

 Without access to charging stations, Black and Hispanic communities may be left behind in the era of electric vehicles

-The U.S. government says the market for batteries is expected to grow by five to 10 times over the next decade.
+The U.S. government says the market for batteries is expected to grow five to 10 times its current size over the next decade.
 Some estimates say the amount of lithium produced must quadruple by 2030 to meet the demand.

-“China is the largest global EV market and dominates the supply chain for the manufacture of lithium-ion batteries, including the processing of minerals and raw materials,” according to a federal report issued in June.
+“China is the largest global EV market and dominates the supply chain for the manufacture of lithium-ion batteries, including the processing of minerals and raw materials,” says a federal report issued in June.
 “China relies on massive incentives to support domestic EV manufacturing, retail-level subsidies to create demand for domestic products, and a battery certification program to limit market access for foreign products.”

-Tesla Chief Financial Officer Zachary Kirkhorn said on the company’s recent earnings call that the appetite for electric vehicles has significantly grown, creating short-term bottlenecks.
+Tesla Chief Financial Officer Zachary Kirkhorn said on the company’s recent earnings call that the appetite for electric vehicles has grown significantly, creating short-term bottlenecks.

 “There appears to just be quite a profound awakening of the desirability for electric vehicles,” he said.
-“And I mean, to be totally frank it’s caught us a little bit off guard.”
+“And, I mean, to be totally frank, it’s caught us a little bit off guard.”

 Tesla test drivers believe they’re on a mission to make driving safer for everyone.
 Skeptics say they’re a safety hazard.

-Kirkhorn said Tesla has seen a rise in commodities prices for raw battery materials, such as cobalt and nickel.
-The company is weathering them through a combination of existing contracts and cost controls, he said, but he expects more cost increases “outside of our control.”
+Kirkhorn said Tesla has seen a rise in prices for raw battery materials such as cobalt and nickel.
+The company is weathering the increases through a combination of existing contracts and cost controls, he said, but he expects more cost increases “outside of our control.”

 As automakers seek breakthroughs that could power an electric future, lithium-ion might not win out.

-Sakamoto, the University of Michigan professor — and also the chief technology officer of the solid-state battery company Zakuro — said he thinks incremental improvements to lithium-ion will plateau.
+Sakamoto, the University of Michigan professor — who also is the chief technology officer for the solid-state battery company Zakuro — said he thinks incremental improvements in lithium-ion technology will plateau.
 Solid-state batteries have solid electrolytes that are not combustible, maximizing capacity and significantly reducing the fire risk.

-That would address a core concern: the ability to make larger and larger battery packs with more energy density that do not compromise performance by adding weight.
+That would address a core concern: the ability to make larger and larger battery packs with more energy density without compromising vehicle performance by adding weight.
 But many companies, including GM, are in the early stages of exploring solid-state, and it will take significant time for the technology to reach parity with lithium-ion.

-“Two things: it’s the simultaneous improvement in performance and improvement in safety,” Sakamoto said.
-“If one can make a battery that has those two criteria satisfied then one can supplant lithium-ion.”
+“Two things: It’s the simultaneous improvement in performance and improvement in safety,” Sakamoto said.
+“If one can make a battery that has those two criteria satisfied, then one can supplant lithium-ion.”

 On the factory floor

-The plant here in Orion Township stands as a testament to GM’s electric future — and the things that can go wrong.
-Ever since the August closure, there has been hope that the plant will fully reopen; GM now says it will be closed through February.
-The company said it has decommissioned old equipment for internal-combustion engines at the plant, rendering the facility capable only of making electric and autonomous cars.
+The plant here in Orion Township is a testament to GM’s electric future — and to the things that can go wrong.
+Since the closure, which took place in August, there has been hope that the plant will fully reopen; GM now says it will be closed through February.
+The company said it has decommissioned old equipment for internal-combustion engines at the plant, rendering the facility capable of making only electric and autonomous vehicles.

 “GM is in the initial stages of considering the business case for a potential future investment at several locations, including the Orion Township area,” GM manufacturing spokesman Tom Wickham said.
 “We are not going to speculate or disclose the details of the projects under consideration.”

-The energy of the factory floor this summer, before the shutdown, suggested a recognition that EVs are coming, but an unease about what it might mean for workers.
+The energy of the factory floor this past summer, before the shutdown, suggested a recognition that EVs were coming but an unease about what it might mean for workers.

 Near the battery installation area, Joel Newsom, team leader of a chassis “marriage line,” bonded a Bolt together with four bolts.

-In his free time, Newsom likes to race trucks, specifically his Chevrolet Colorado with a “big block,” shorthand for a type of larger displacement engine.
-He has few qualms with GM’s strategy.
+In his free time, Newsom likes to race trucks, specifically his Chevrolet Colorado with a “big block,” shorthand for a type of larger-displacement engine.
+He has few qualms about GM’s strategy.

 “GM is preaching the future for us; we can’t always base it on fossil fuels,” he said.